While ThingLink provides hundreds of icons, you can upload your own files to further customize the experience.

 - Finding compatible custom icons online

 File specifications for custom icons

 Our new editor works only with SVG files.
 SVG files are scalable options that will look great on mobile, preventing icon overlap with small SVG icons.
 Note that SVG can be used to create animated icons.
-The old editor can still use custom PNG and GIF icons.

 Using custom icons for your tags

 Once you have a custom icon, open your ThingLink image or video and follow the steps below

 - Click on a tag or create a new one

 - Click 'Change icon'